AlessandroZ/BeRoot/Linux/README.md

 sudo awk 'BEGIN {system("/bin/sh")}'
 ```

-__Note__: If you have more binary example, do not hesitate to open an issue explaining the technic and I will add it on the list.
+__Note__: If you have more binary examples, do not hesitate to open an issue explaining the technique and I will add it in the list.

 Having sudo access on these binaries do not mean you could always manage to execute commands on the system.
 For example, using the __mount__ binary with a limited user could give you the following well known error, if it's well configured: